radioactiveAHM/cf-scanner/README.md

   * Accept: Define the accepted content types.
 Here, it’s set to "*/*".
   * Accept-Language: Specify the preferred language for content.
 In this case, "en-US,en;q=0.5".
   * Accept-Encoding: Set the accepted encodings (e.g., "gzip", "deflate", "br", "zstd").
+* ResponseHeader: Headers that an HTTP response must include.
 * SNI (Server Name Indication): The SNI value to use during TLS handshake.
 For example, "example.com".
 * Scheme: The protocol scheme ("http" or "https").
 In this case, it’s "https".
 * MaxPing: Maximum acceptable ping time (in milliseconds).
 Set to 150 in the provided configuration.